-401(k) business financing lets new and existing business owners use their retirement funds to start or buy a business, without incurring tax penalties or taking a loan.
-Learn more about the benefits of this debt-free funding solution here.
+401(k) business financing lets new and existing business owners use their retirement funds to start or buy a business without incurring tax penalties or taking a loan.

 A big hurdle when starting a business is determining how to finance the business as it gets off the ground.
 In fact, more than two-thirds of both current and aspiring business owners listed lack of capital and cash flow as their No. 1 challenge in our recent State of Small Business Survey survey.